kkruecke/cplus-documentation/notes/heap.rst

 Description
 -----------

-Conceptually a heap is like a queue with the elements arranged by in either ascending or descending order based on their numerical priority, priority being the numerical key to the ordering.
-A heap can be viewed visually as a complete binary tree, i.e., a binary tree in which nodes are added starting on the left and moving to the right until the level is complete (in a complete binary tree, the height of the left subtree is at most one more than the height of the right subtree).
-A heap's ordering, though, differs from a binary search tree.
-In a binary serach tree, a right child is allows greater than a left child (as well as being greater than its parent).
+A heap can be viewed visually as a complete binary tree, a binary tree in which nodes are added starting on the left first and moving to the right until the level is complete.
+Iin a complete binary tree, the height of the left subtree is at most one more than the height of the right subtree.
+A heap, though, is not a binary search tree where every right child is greater than its parent, which is greater than its left child.
+In a heap the ordering of siblings is undetermined, but a parent is always greater than its child.
-However, in a heap a left sibling may be greater than a right sibling because the ordering of siblings is undetermined.
-In a binary search tree, a parent key is always less than its right child.
-In a heap it is just the opposite: the parent key is always guaranteed to be greater than its child keys.

 .. figure:: ../images/heap-depiction.jpg
    :alt: Logical Structure